-Mandating all employees take general cyber- and physical security training shortly after hiring establishes a baseline knowledge around secure data handling.
-Providing annual updates or expanded education to employees hardens the weakest link in data security: humans.
+Mandating all employees to take general cyber- and physical security training shortly after hiring establishes a baseline knowledge around secure data handling.
+Providing annual updates or expanded education to employees hardens the weakest link in cybersecurity: humans.

-For staff that regularly come in contact with sensitive and encrypted data, require elevated training around security operations (SecOps).
+Staff regularly contacting sensitive and encrypted data require elevated training around security operations (SecOps).
 Upgraded access to your red net must hinge on these additional courses on an ongoing basis.

 The data security company, Crypteron, published an in-depth post detailing enterprise-level encryption mistakes.
 It’s a good read.